Networks and collective impact

 - help grantmaking organizations to design and implement collective impact granting streams.

 Read what I've written about collaboration, networks and collective impact here:

 In recent years, collective impact has come to describe a particular type of collaborative effort that has a strong focus on the shared outcomes that the effort seeks to achieve, and brings together 5 conditions: a common agenda, mutually reinforcing activities, continuous communication, a shared approach to measuring progress,, and a “backbone support” organization that coordinates the work.

 Like many thought leaders in the field, I am of the view that collective impact should not be used as shorthand to describe all collaborations.
 Instead, collective impact is a particularly demanding form of collaboration that is best suited to cross-sector collaboratives focused on a complex community need - that also promises to yield tremendous rewards.

 As Tanya Boyea-Robinson of Living Cities states, collective impact is demanding because:

-I have deep, experience-based understanding of how collective impact initiatives actually work to tackle complex challenges, and have worked to support and build capacity for this approach in Greater Montreal’s community change arena.
+I have deep, experience-based understanding of how collective impact initiatives actually work to tackle complex challenges, and have worked to support and build capacity for this approach in Greater Montreal’s community change arena and elsewhere.